sushant-joshi/sushant-joshi/README.md

 # A mosaic of ideas, snippets of code, and the tapestry of projects they've woven.

+Below is a summary of projects I have worked on.

 - HealthLens AI
   - Description: Developed a computer vision model for detecting glaucoma from fundus photographs using Vision Transformers, achieving 90% accuracy.
   - Accomplishments: